Jaskaranbir/Agar.io-Clone/README.md

 * Most logic runs on client side disregarding facts of cheating to squeeze server performance.

-* Score is used to calculate players' radii and other game dynamimcs (such as if a player can consume other).
+* Score is used to calculate players' radii and other game dynamics (such as if a player can consume other).
 Unlike original game, this game does not have concept of mass.

 * Player velocity slows as more score is attained (similar to original game).